uber-archive/vis-academy/src/docs/react-vis/interactions.md

 }
 ```

-and in the render method:
+and update the `Charts` component in our render method:

 ```js
 <Charts {...this.state}